Rack Configuration

 group_attribute_name

-The custom attribute that captures group name information (in the form of a comma-separated list) that is returned as part of the SAML access token response.
-The information will be used to auto-create user groups and assign the login user to them.
+The custom attribute in the SAML access token response that represents the user’s group memberships.
+The information will be used to create user groups and assign the user to them (required for JIT user provisioning).

 oxide silo idp saml create --silo $siloName --json-body idp.json --metadata-value $base64EncodedMetadataXml